Improving Joint Health to Combat Aging

-The wearing of our joints is often thought of as an inevitable aging process; however, if age is to blame wouldn’t everyone have arthritis?
+The wearing of our joints is often thought of as an inevitable aging process; however, if age is to blame, wouldn’t everyone have arthritis?
 Why is arthritis worse in certain joints compared to others?
-How are individuals in their 70’s or older not experiencing arthritis in their joints, while some in their 30’s and 40’s is?
+How are individuals in their 70s or older not experiencing arthritis in their joints, while some in their 30s and 40s are?

 While OA can affect any joint in the body, the knee, hip, and lower back are the most commonly targeted.
 In fact, knee OA affects nearly one in two women and one in three men (1).

-Tight or weak muscles will cause your joint to deviate from ideal movement patterns.
-These deviations cause extra stress and may speed degenerative changes.
+Tight or weak muscles will cause your joints to deviate from ideal movement patterns.
+These deviations cause extra stress and may speed up degenerative changes.
 Surprisingly, the gluteal (buttock) muscles provide major support for the knee, low back, and hip.

 A study by Hinman et al. found that people who suffer from knee OA demonstrated significant unilateral gluteal muscle weakness (4).